 In medieval times the original village of Blyth was called Blyth Snook.
-A ‘snook’ is a kind of peninsula and although a glance at a map today would lead the observer to assume that the ‘snook’ referred to is the long spit of land on the north side of the river, the name in fact referred to a peninsula on the south side of the river which no longer exists today.
-The snook was formed by a creek called the Blyth Gut that once joined the River Blyth on its south side but this was filled in during the latter half of the 19th century.
+A ‘snook’ is a kind of peninsula and a glance at a map today would lead the observer to assume the ‘snook’ referred to is the long spit of land on the north side of the river.
+In fact the name referred to a peninsula on the south side of the river that no longer exists today.
+The snook was formed by a creek called Blyth Gut that joined the Blyth on its south side but was filled in during the latter half of the nineteenth century.
 The course of the gut more or less ran along what is now Blyth’s Union Street.

 East of this creek was the little settlement of Blyth Snook with the river and sea estuary forming the eastern side of the snook.
 So, early Blyth was an almost isolated spot concentrated in the present quayside area.
-The town centre of today and the nearby market place came later and are to the west of Union Street where the Blyth Gut once flowed.
+Today’s town centre and nearby market place came later and are west of Union Street where the Blyth Gut once flowed.

-There was an ancient camp of some kind at Blyth, perhaps Roman, with the Blyth parish church of St Cuthbert in Wellington Street standing on the approximate site of its south east corner.
+There was an ancient camp of some kind at Blyth, perhaps Roman.
+Blyth parish church of St Cuthbert in Wellington Street stands on the approximate site of its south east corner.
 The church itself dates from the 1880s and was built on the site of a chapel of ease erected by the Ridley family of Blagdon in 1751.
 Before that time Blyth was part of the parish of Earsdon near Whitley Bay.